fredgibbs/fredgibbs.github.io/courses/historiography/index.md

   - **All posts are due by 9am the day of class.** I use these posts to guide our discussion plan for our meetings, so these need to be posted at least very close to on time.
 Don't get anxious over the EXACT time---a few minutes or even 15 minutes late is fine.
 But posting after 10am is definitely too late.
 Consistently late posts will negatively impact your grade.

   - As part of your response, include 1 or 2 questions (or more, if you have them) that will help guide discussion for that class.
 Don't ask questions that actually have an obvious factual answer, but questions that help us think critically about the readings.
 Was there something that seemed to make no sense?
 Or something you totally disagreed with?
 Or a seemingly interesting point that wasn't explained very well?
-Coming up with good questions is much harder than it sounds, which is why it's good to practice it.
+A point that contradicted what we've read earlier?
+Coming up with good questions is much harder than it sounds, which is why we practice in a low-stakes classroom setting.

-- These posts are not specifically graded, but are evaluated in the same way as class participation.
-I routinely highlight excellent reflections, and I sometimes highlight posts that are generally good but lacking in an easily fixable way.
+- These posts are not specifically graded, but are evaluated as is class participation.
+In class, I will highlight excellent reflections, as well as posts that are generally good but lacking in an easily fixable way.
 This is how I hold you accountable for your work.
-I will let you know if your posts are consistently falling short of expectations and thus impacting your grade.
-If you'd like more feedback on them, you need to ask for it.
+I will let you know privately if your posts are consistently falling short of expectations and thus impacting your grade.
+If you'd like more feedback on them, I'd be happy to provide it, but you need to ask for it.

 - **Historiographical Essay** (25%)
 Previous iterations of this course have created essays on historiographical topics for a lower-division historiography course.
 Each student will contribute revisions to an existing essay and create a new essay on a topic of their choice.